 You like to entertain, but you can’t afford to spend a fortune every time you invite people over for a party.
-Here is our guide to saving money on a party for Christmas, Hanukkah or the New Year.
+Here is our guide to saving money on a party for Christmas or the New Year.

 Plastic or paper cups are helpful, because glassware can easily break in a crowded outdoor setting.
 Consider a compostable or recyclable material to help save the environment.
-Keep party costs in line by providing marking pens so that guests can label their cups and reuse them throughout the event.
+Keep party costs in line by providing permanent markers so that guests can label their cups and reuse them throughout the event.

 Lay out the buffet table like a caterer